 After School Education and Safety Program (ASES)

 Students are expected to attend every day to the ASES program.
 Students will be placed in groups based on their age/grade level.
 Through out the week the students will attend a variety of instructional enrichment classes.
-Every student will be introduced to art, photography, dance, music, physical education and receive tutoring.
+Every student will be introduced to art, dance, music, physical education and receive homework help.
 Here is the list of the classes and class descriptions the students will be exposed to in the ASES program.

-In tutoring students will receive homework assistance in small groups so that they all benefit from the additional assistance in their academic studies.
+During homework help students will receive homework assistance in small groups so that they all benefit from the additional assistance in their academic studies.
 They will also be working in small leadership group activities and projects in order to introduce them to the concepts of teamwork, community and responsibility.

 In P.E. students will have a structural physical educational program.
 They will be introduced to basic exercising and stretching techniques and different sport activities that will teach them team work and basic rules of the sport.